resbaz/Introduction-to-programming-concepts-7Sept2016/10-control-flow.md

 >
 >
 > ~~~{.output}
+> [1] "The mean health measure for people with 1 illness in group Group 1 is less than 5 units"
+> [1] "The mean health measure for people with 1 illness in group Group 2 is less than 5 units"
+> [1] "The mean health measure for people with 2 illness in     group Group 1 is between 5 and 8 units"
+> [1] "The mean health measure for people with 2 illness in     group Group 2 is between 5 and 8 units"
 > [1] "The mean health measure for people with 3 illness in     group Group 1 is between 5 and 8 units"
 > [1] "The mean health measure for people with 3 illness in   group Group 2 is greater than 8 units"
+> [1] "The mean health measure for people with 4 illness in   group Group 1 is greater than 8 units"
+> [1] "The mean health measure for people with 4 illness in   group Group 2 is greater than 8 units"
 > [1] "The mean health measure for people with 5 illness in   group Group 1 is greater than 8 units"
 > [1] "The mean health measure for people with 5 illness in   group Group 2 is greater than 8 units"
-> [1] "The mean health measure for people with 4 illness in   group Group 1 is greater than 8 units"
-> [1] "The mean health measure for people with 4 illness in   group Group 2 is greater than 8 units"
-> [1] "The mean health measure for people with 2 illness in     group Group 1 is between 5 and 8 units"
-> [1] "The mean health measure for people with 2 illness in     group Group 2 is between 5 and 8 units"
-> [1] "The mean health measure for people with 1 illness in group Group 1 is less than 5 units"
-> [1] "The mean health measure for people with 1 illness in group Group 2 is less than 5 units"
->
-> ~~~
->
->
->
-> ~~~{.error}
-> Error in if ((ans <- mean(healthStudy$health[healthStudy$illnessReversed == : missing value where TRUE/FALSE needed
 >
 > ~~~